 When the DECR.
 FIELD key is pressed, the current/field begins ramping down.
 If the DECR.
 FIELD key is pressed again (while the current/field is manually ramping down), the ramping will be paused.
 Alternately, the RAMP / PAUSE key may be pressed to pause manual ramping.
-Manual ramping will continue until paused or the Current Limit25 is achieved.
+Manual ramping will continue until paused or zero current/field is achieved.